-- Through one-time grants, OLTL HCBS providers will be able to: - Purchase remote support technology to enhance transparency and quality assurance in service delivery.
-For example, direct care workers could have access to tablets and software that support in-home documentation of participant conditions and other related care needs. - Provide training on infection control practices to enhance the quality of services. - Purchase and implement new software/technology for electronic health records, quality, or risk management functions.
+- Through one-time funds, OLTL HCBS providers will be able to: - Purchase remote support technology to enhance transparency and quality assurance in service delivery.
+For example, direct care workers could have access to tablets and software that support in-home documentation of participant conditions and other related care needs. - o Provide training on infection control practices to enhance the quality of services. - Purchase and implement new software/technology for electronic health records, quality, or risk management functions.
 Having access to electronic health care records enables HCBS providers to connect with local hospitals and physicians and ensure real time communication between the HCBS provider and the participant's medical providers.
-This would promote and strengthen the coordination of services by affording providers the ability to better track quality measures and associated outcomes. - Update: OLTL is in the process of developing a grant application for these funds. - Provide funding for assistive and remote support technology to enhance service delivery within ODP HCBS.
-These one-time grants can be used to support greater independence for individuals (example, assistive technology that turns stove off after inactivity and alerts caregiver) and improves quality of care through implementation of solutions like electronic health records. - Update: ODP submitted an Appendix K application which included a proposed supplemental payment to HCBS providers for the outlined technology. - Enhance HCBS by improving technology for ODP support coordination organizations through one-time funding for the purchase of technology to support remote monitoring, mobile workforce, secure inter-office communications or implementation of quality improvement strategies.
+This would promote and strengthen the coordination of services by affording providers the ability to better track quality measures and associated outcomes. - April 2022 Update: The target date to announce the availability of the funds is May 6, 2022.
+This will be a rolling process, and OLTL will review and approve proposals for funding as they are received. - January 2022 Update: OLTL is in the process of developing a Quality Reimbursement Funding Opportunity for these funds.

-- Update: ODP submitted an Appendix K application which included a proposed supplemental payment to supports coordination organizations for the outlined technology. - Accelerate the adoption of technology by funding a consultant to advise OLTL and ODP HCBS providers seeking to adopt remote supports and other technology solutions for individuals receiving HCBS.
+- Provide funding for assistive and remote support technology to enhance service delivery within ODP HCBS.
+These one-time funds can be used to support greater independence for individuals (example, assistive technology that turns stove off after inactivity and alerts caregiver) and improves quality of care through implementation of solutions like electronic health records. - o April 2022 Update: ODP published supplemental payment request details related to technology 4/14/2022. - January 2022 Update: ODP submitted an Appendix K application which included a proposed supplemental payment to HCBS providers for the outlined technology. - Enhance HCBS by improving technology for ODP support coordination organizations through one-time funding for the purchase of technology to support remote monitoring, mobile workforce, secure inter-office communications or implementation of quality improvement strategies. - o April 2022 Update: ODP published supplemental payment request details related to technology 4/14/2022. - o January 2022 Update: ODP submitted an Appendix K application which included a proposed supplemental payment to supports coordination organizations for the outlined technology. - Accelerate the adoption of technology by funding a consultant to advise OLTL and ODP HCBS providers seeking to adopt remote supports and other technology solutions for individuals receiving HCBS.
 The use of technology to support independence will reduce need for direct care thereby relieving pressure for staffing from HCBS agencies that provide direct care.
 This initiative is aimed at capacity building through awareness and education.
-Training and materials developed will be stored and made available electronically.
+Training and materials developed will be stored and made available electronically. - o April 2022 Update: ODP and OLTL are currently working to conceptualize this joint venture to develop a technology accelerator.